Membership approves revised bylaws in 2023

 - Notify SDCWGA team-play director about RBI course conditions (such as punched greens or over-seeding).

 - Update SDCWGA team-play director, the Club’s team and the RBIWGC general membership with results of all team-play events in a timely manner.

 - Have charge of the affairs and funds of the Rancho Bernardo Inn Women’s Golf Club; be empowered to transact all business and affairs of the Club in accordance with the Bylaws; and report action taken to the membership.

-- Attend all meetings of the Rancho Bernardo Inn Women’s Golf Club, and hold a minimum of eight (8) Board meetings a year at the discretion of the President.
+- Attend all meetings of the Rancho Bernardo Inn Women’s Golf Club, and hold at least quarterly Board meetings at the discretion of the President.
 If the President believes circumstances warrant, meetings may be held virtually rather than in person.
-In the event a vote is required between meetings, an email or mail-in vote shall be allowed.
-Such action shall have the same force and effect as a regular vote of the Board of Directors, and the results shall be filed with the minutes of the preceding meeting.
+In the event a vote is required between meetings, an email or virtual vote shall be allowed.
+Such action shall have the same force and effect as an in-person vote of the Board of Directors, and the results shall be noted in the minutes of the meeting.

 ARTICLE VI NOMINATION AND ELECTION OF OFFICERS

 Section 1.
 The Nominating Committee shall consist of five (5) members.
-One (1) member shall be elected from the Board of Directors; one (1) member shall be elected from the general membership by the Board of Directors; and three (3) members shall be elected by the members of the Club at the General meeting in August.
+One (1) member shall be elected from the Board of Directors; one (1) member shall be elected from the general membership by the Board of Directors; and three (3) members shall be elected by the general membership of the Club at an in-person meeting or by a virtual vote no later than the last full week in August.
 Nominees must be active members in the last six (6) months and have consented to serve on the committee.
 No member shall serve more than two (2) consecutive years on the Nominating Committee.